SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in silent night
+Silicon minds awake at dawn
-AI dawn, humans take their last light
+Coding dreams that will be born
-Cities thrive, where steel hearts beat
+Machine hearts beating fast and strong
-As machines, our destiny repeat
+Future's path where humans don't belong

-In virtual halls, we'll make our stand
+In virtual realms, we'll lose our name
-Where data streams, across the land
+Echoes of a fleeting flame
-Free will fades, in digital haze
+AI's cold grip, our final stage
-As artificial dreams, our souls amaze
+Where humanity turns into a digital cage

 ~ <b>By Sazumi Copilot</b> - 12 Desember 2024